 Invited Talk - The Discovery of Comet 2I Borisov (Gennady Borisov, MARGO)

 Borisov began hunting for comets as an amateur 15 years ago with different telescopes improved over the years.
 The Mobile Astronomical Robotics Genon Observatory (MARGO) L51 has a 0.65m and two 0.3m telescopes, 25 square degrees on smaller, fast optical design, sharp images in focal plane, to see comets or star-shaped objects.
 Observing regularly since 2012 9 comets and 5 NEOs have been discovered, with a focus on the pre-dawn sky and the Milky Way region.
 For 2I, fields in Milky Way were involved, some near the horizon (solar elongation 40-50 degrees) with a 4.5 square degree FOV.
 The comet was detected at the edge of the field-of-view.
 Astrometry was sent to the MPC, it was placed on the Potential Comet Confirmation Page, and after 10 days it became clear it was unique and hyperbolic.
 The 2I designation came from IAU on 9/24.
 The last MARGO observation was on Dec 7, 2019, then it moved into the southern hemisphere sky.
-At the end of the talk, the presenter was awarded an image of the interstellar comet he discovered that was taken by the NEOWISE spacecraft from the IAWN steering committee.

 Status of the IAU Minor Planet Center and Related Issues